gentimouton/smofac/README.md

 Smoothie Factory
 ======

-Smoothie Factory is inspired by Rat-Poker, a Microsoft game from 1997
+Smoothie Factory is inspired by Rat-Poker, a Microsoft game from 1997.
+Video: http://www.youtube.com/watch?v=viKON2PMH0g

 Purpose: use pygame, know how to make UI menus, play a game with GF